The AAP recommends iron-fortified foods for babies: Is it really safe?

-- Super Spirulina Plus contains 50% fermented Spirulina.
+- Super Spirulina Plus contains 50 percent fermented spirulina.

 - Spirulina is naturally rich in iron, as well as all of the essential amino acids.

-- By fermenting Spirulina, it becomes far more bioavailable and delivers beneficial microflora to the intestinal tract.
+- By fermenting spirulina, it becomes far more bioavailable and helps deliver beneficial microbes to the intestinal tract.